yasker/toc/proposals/incubation/longhorn.md

 ## Statement on alignment with the CNCF mission

-Longhorn project aligns with CNCF's mission to make cloud-native computing ubiquitous.
+The Longhorn project aligns with CNCF's mission to make cloud-native computing ubiquitous.
 Today, persistent storage support varies from Kubernetes cluster to Kubernetes cluster.
 As a result, users cannot deploy stateful workloads that require persistent volumes and expect their stateful workloads to work on any Kubernetes cluster.
 By creating a portable and lightweight implementation of persistent storage volumes, Longhorn can make persistent storage support available on every Kubernetes cluster and thus can help drive the adoption of Kubernetes technology.

 ## Comparison to existing CNCF storage projects

 The goal of Longhorn is to provide reliable and portable persistence storage support for every Kubernetes cluster.

-What we need to do to reach this goal, we not only need to make sure Longhorn can have the best user experience but also make sure the product is easy to understand so it can be easily maintained.
+To reach this goal, we not only need to make sure Longhorn has the best user experience, but we also need to make sure the product is easy to understand so it can be easily maintained.

-### Compare to Rook
+### Comparison to Rook

 Rook is a storage orchestrator for Kubernetes.
 It transformed the existing storage solutions, e.g. Ceph, into a Cloud Native application.

-Longhorn is a full-stack storage software, which built with Cloud Native in mind.
-Longhorn's position is more similar to Rook + Ceph + 3rd party backup solution.
+Longhorn is a full-stack storage software, which is built with Cloud Native in mind.
+Longhorn's position is more similar to Rook + Ceph + a third-party backup solution.

-### Compare to OpenEBS
+### Comparison to OpenEBS

 OpenEBS is a full-stack storage software.
 It has a list of swappable engines, including Jiva, cStor, local storage, and the new Mayastor.
 Jiva is the first GA engine available on OpenEBS, and it's a fork from the Longhorn engine.

-To simplifier the user experience, Longhorn focuses the effort to Longhorn engine only, which results in better integration between the data layers and the management layer.
+To simplify the user experience, Longhorn focuses efforts on the Longhorn engine only, which results in better integration between the data layers and the management layer.

-Also, Longhorn supports off-site backup and disaster recovery, which are not supported by OpenEBS
+Also, Longhorn supports off-site backup and disaster recovery, which are not supported by OpenEBS.

 Longhorn also provides a built-in UI to enhance the user experience.